rjohnsen/hhc-2024/content/act3/elf-frostbit-deactivate.md

 {"debug":true,"error":"Timeout or error in query:\nFOR doc IN config\n    FILTER doc.<key_name_omitted> == '{user_supplied_x_api_key}'\n    <other_query_lines_omitted>\n    RETURN doc"}
 ```

 This query language looks like ArangoDB, and ChatGPT think that as well.
 There's a mention of "user_supplied_x_api_key".
-Let's see if I can trigger something by manipulating it:
+Let's see if I can trigger something by manipulating it (sending 1234 as value for the X-Api-Key):

 ![Debug mode](/images/act3/act3-frostbit-deactivate-3.png)